 - Module 2 containing drawings and physical model with verbal presentation.
 Drawings and digital model collated in draft journal format, (equivalent to 30 hours of work per student), week 7 (25%);

 - Module 3 containing drawings and physical model with verbal presentation.
-Drawings and digital model collated in draft journal format, (equivalent to 36 hours of work per student), week 12 (30%);
+Drawings and digital model collated in draft journal format, (equivalent to 36 hours of work per student), due first week of the examination period (30%);

-- Final Portfolio submission: formatted journal containing collated and composed drawings and photography of model with reflective writing and references to lectures (equivalent to 25 hours work), due during the examination period (21%).
+- Final Portfolio submission: formatted journal containing collated and composed drawings and photography of model with reflective writing and references to lectures (equivalent to 25 hours work), first week of the examination period (21%).

 1. Attendance at least 75% of studio and workshop session

 2. Submission of Final Portfolio is a hurdle requirement